- There are several ways to help reduce taxes and maximize benefits.

 The big decision: When to claim Social Security

-When to claim Social Security benefits will be one of the most important decisions that you make regarding your retirement, along with how to take retirement income from your various retirement accounts and how you will fund your health care needs in retirement.
-The following chart shows the difference for someone turning 62 in 2016.
-Let’s assume his or her annual salary at retirement is $100,000.
-The first set of numbers on the chart shows the benefit amounts he or she would receive by claiming at various ages.
+When to claim Social Security benefits will be one of the most important decisions that you make regarding your retirement, along with how to take income from your various retirement accounts and how you will fund your health care needs in retirement.
+The following chart shows the difference for someone turning 62 in 2019.
+Let's assume their Social Security benefit at full retirement age of 66 plus 6 months is $2,000.
+The first set of numbers on the chart shows the benefit amounts they would receive by claiming at various ages.

 Going back to work—meet James